Archer Daniels Midland earnings beat estimates; revenue dips

-CHICAGO (Reuters) - Agribusiness company Archer Daniels Midland Co (ADM.N) on Tuesday reported higher-than-expected second-quarter earnings, citing strong U.S. exports and demand for ethanol.
+CHICAGO, Aug 5 (Reuters) - Agribusiness company Archer Daniels Midland Co on Tuesday reported higher-than-expected second-quarter earnings, citing strong U.S. exports and demand for ethanol.

 Illinois-based ADM reported net earnings of $533 million, or 81 cents per share, up from $223 million, or 34 cents a share, a year earlier.